 How to Write Powerful Cold Emails That Actually Get Replies

-Everyone writes cold emails, but who’s actually good at it?
-How many salespeople manage to get a decent open rate from an actual cold email especially now that its an all virtual sales environment?
+Everyone writes cold sales emails, but who’s actually good at it?
+How many salespeople manage to get a decent open rate from an actual cold email especially now that its an all virtual selling environment?
 A decent response rate?
 The average is a 3% open rate and the click-through rate is even worse.
 Yikes!

 Fortunately, there are proven techniques to make cold email work for you!
 Now as you know, I’m not a fan of cold calling or cold emailing at all and generally this should be used as a last resort by a seller.
 But both the cold call and the cold email are in fact an arrow in your quiver and may have to be used when all other avenues have been exhausted.

 Before we check out 8 cold emails best practices, I did in fact want to provide you with two resources in case you’d love to move to the phone itself vs. email.
 The first is a fantastic resource with one of my guests Joe Pici on the Modern Selling Podcast and here he provides several cold calling scripts to help you convert conversations into meetings.
 The second is also a podcast I hosted with David Walter where he delivers 3 cold calling tips to help you convert more buyers into opportunities via that first call.

 Alright now let’s check out 8 Cold Email best practices!

 8 Cold Email Best Practices to Create More Responses through ProspectingLearn 8 #ColdEmail best practices to create more #Sales Responses w/ @M_3Jr #SocialSelling #SalesClick To Tweet

 1. Keep it short